macCesar/purgeTSS/configuring-guide.md

-# Configuring and customizing your styles
+# Configuring and customizing styles

 ## Creating your configuration file